 1 tin black beans, drained and rinsed

 2 tins baked beans (whichever brand you like)

-4 bell peppers, core removed and chopped
+4 bell peppers, chopped

 3 medium courgettes, chopped